 CLIMATE AND MASS MIGRATION

 Climate change is poised to become the single greatest driver of mass migration in coming years.
 As numbers reach crisis proportions, how can societies avoid upheaval and strife while continuing to pursue economic development?

 The RAND Center to Advance Racial Equity Policy

 Racial equity crosses social, political, and geographic boundaries.
 The RAND Center to Advance Racial Equity Policy aims to develop and apply approaches and solutions that build racial equity in systems and policies for the future.
 The center supports a growing portfolio of innovative, high-impact racial equity research and analysis at RAND.
 It creates a clearinghouse to help coordinate related efforts to bridge divides and seek common good, including collaborations with organizations dedicated to advancing racial equity.

 The prestige of a named chair or fellowship, with the opportunities the funding offers, will help RAND compete for and retain the most talented experts on veterans’ issues.
 These scholars will advance RAND’s innovative, evidence-based research to improve the lives of those who have served in the U.S. military.
 Research efforts will prioritize creative, equitable, and inclusive analysis to help meet the needs of diverse veteran populations while engaging and empowering those who support them.

-The RAND Center for Housing and Homelessness in Los Angeles
+The RAND Center on Housing and Homelessness in Los Angeles

 RAND is building upon existing research on homelessness to examine the challenges surrounding it, including both the demand and supply sides of the housing and homelessness crisis in Los Angeles.
 The center brings together interdisciplinary expertise, rigorous data collection, and analytic methods to address the challenges of providing affordable housing solutions in one of the most expensive housing markets in the nation and to better understand and serve the needs of people experiencing homelessness.